Qwiso/SNHardcorePlus/README.md

 ### config.json
 Should be located in `QMods\SNHardcorePlus` folder.
 This is where you customize your experience by editing the values of each key

+###### Be aware that DayNightCycle affects many parts of the game: plant growth, crafting time, and other unforseen things

 Name | Value | Description
 :--- | :-----: | :---
 DayNightCycleMultiplier | 1.0 | the rate of time passing